1300 830 830

 Good Faith

-The Franchising Code provides that the franchisor and the franchisee must both act in good faith towards the other.
+Clause 6 of the Franchising Code provides that the franchisor and the franchisee must both act in good faith towards the other [What is Good Faith in Franchising?].

 The obligation to act in good faith cannot be limited or excluded by either the franchisor or the franchisee.